Fancyham.com - Fixes for obscure problems

 Here's the code

--- Rotate Display on machines running OS X 10.4.x with ATI Radeon cards.
+-- Rotate Display on machines

 -- This code is offered without any liability implied or explicit.